How to clean gutters – experts share how you can get it done safely from a height, and on the ground

 Our gutter systems can be easily forgotten about when we are ticking off home maintenance tasks, but these drainage systems are essential to preventing roof damage and leaks.

-Whether you are preparing your home for fall, or adding home maintenance jobs to your spring cleaning checklist, cleaning out your gutters is a task that must not be neglected, explains Bill Leys, water-proofing consultant at SB326Inspector explains.
-‘Left unmaintained, they quickly fill up with debris and leaves,' he says.
+Whether you are preparing your home for fall, or adding home maintenance jobs to your spring cleaning checklist, it is essential to keep your property in top condition, especially over winter explains Bill Leys, water-proofing consultant at SB326Inspector.
+'Left unmaintained, they quickly fill up with debris and leaves.

 'Over a couple of years, the gutter will rapidly become full and unable to drain water off the roof.
 This often then becomes a dry-rot problem in the wood fascia the gutter is attached to,’ he warns.